dbc60/blog/content/note/writing.md

     - vocabulary
 ---

-Notes on point of view, writing prompts and time.
+[This article](http://writingcommons.org/index.php/open-text/style/point-of-view/635-understanding-second-person-point-of-view-wizard-activity) is the most enjoyable description of how to use the first, second and third person points of view I've ever seen.
+I have summarized a few good points.
 <!--more-->

-## Point of View
-[This article](http://writingcommons.org/index.php/open-text/style/point-of-view/635-understanding-second-person-point-of-view-wizard-activity) is the most enjoyable description of how to use the first, second and third person points of view I've ever seen.
+Even though the article's title is about understanding the second person point of view, it covers the first and third person as well.
+It probably does that for contrast and comparison.

 - Use the first person for telling personal stories and anecdotes.
 - Use the second person for things like instruction manuals, to paint a picture for people or to make clear that a situation is personally important to your reader.
 For example, I could say, "imagine that you need to finish a piece of writing for class and keep getting frustrating advice from crackpot wizards."
 You can also use the second person in role-playing games.
 For example, your character will be going on an adventure and you will suddenly be presented with a couple of options.
 "You turn left."
 "You turn right."
 I have fun playing those games.